OVA SPRING 2026 REGISTRATION NOW OPEN

 BALD MOUNTAIN STATE PARK

 Our Monday- Thursday "Cedars" program is a sliding scale based on # of days attending and income.
-See the programs page for more tuition information.
+See the pricing page for more tuition information.

-Please see our events calendar/sign- up for summer camps and pricing for miscellaneous programs.
+Please see our events calendar/sign- up for summer camps and pricing for family & miscellaneous programs.

 Safety is of the utmost importance to us and for this reason, all teachers & leaders are First Aid/CPR certified and trained in risk assessment.
 We always keep a first aid kit on hand and teach the kids about the things to look out for while in the woods.
 Of course, injury comes with the territory.